Gardening with kids can be a wonderful outdoor activity that can include the entire family. Here are some tips to start growing.

 Pumpkins are a childhood favorite for many reasons.
 Not only do they grow very quickly (thus relieving the boredom of having to wait too long to see some action), but kids love being able to produce their own jack-o-lanterns for Halloween.
 With a wide variety of colors and sizes, you can find the perfect pumpkin to grow in your space.

 Flowers for a Child’s Garden

-The best way to choose flowers for a children’s garden is to have children select the flowers themselves.
+The best way to choose flowers for a gardening with kids is to have children select the flowers themselves.

 Take them to a nursery and roam the aisles together, letting them choose a few flowers that spark their interest.
 Suggest different colors and point out which ones will or will not work with the conditions of the garden.

 Children love to have a say in planning their own gardens, and this will allow them to have control of the look of the space.